Walter Read

-Walter William Read (born 23 November 1855 in Reigate, Surrey, died 6 January 1907 in Addiscombe Park, Surrey) was an English cricketer.
+Walter William Read (23 November 1855 - 6 January 1907) was an English cricketer.
 A fluent right hand bat, he was also an occasional bowler of lobs who sometimes switched to quick overarm deliveries.
 He captained England in two Test matches, winning them both.
 Read was named a Wisden Cricketer of the Year in 1893.

 Cricket career

 Read took part in the original Ashes series of 1882–3 and is commemorated by the poem inscribed on the side of the urn: